BikePark Wales is a mountain bike park facility in Gethin Woods, on the outskirts of Merthyr Tydfil in South Wales.

-- There are ten red advanced trails with steeper gradients, featuring a variety of natural and man-made features including gap jumps, drops, off camber corners, switchbacks, large rocks and loose surfaces
+- There are thirteen red advanced trails with steeper gradients, featuring a variety of natural and man-made features including gap jumps, drops, off camber corners, switchbacks, large rocks and loose surfaces

-- There are also nine expert graded black trails with mandatory gap jumps and drops.
+- There is also elven expert graded black trails with mandatory gap jumps and drops.
 It is very narrow in places with roots, rocks and steep descents.

 Pro-Line - Trail X

 - A 0.1 km section with extremely large jumps, drops and mandatory gap jumps is severely steep.

 - The second pro-line starts off the Fifty Shades of Black trail.
 It is on the lower slopes and named "Join the dots".
 The new pro-line uses natural rock ledges and boulders to create step downs, hips and doubles.